Yakupacs/Heart-Disease-AI/README.md

      Heart Disease AI
 </h1>

+# Description
+###### This dataset has been trained using a decision tree structure model.
+Necessary hyperparameters and features have been used to prevent overfitting.

 # Context
 ###### This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.